BgeeDB/bgee_pipeline/pipeline/uberon/README.md

 **Goal**: insert Uberon into the database.
 Requires to generate our own taxonomy ontology (already done for the `species` step), to generate taxon constraints for each terms in Uberon and each species in Bgee, to produce our own dev. stage ontology, and to extract a custom anatomical ontology for Bgee from Uberon.

+**Important**: acually, follow the Makefile, it's your best guide.
+Comments are directly in the Makefile to indicate what things need to be check before or after any pipeline step.
+This doc is outdated.

 ## Details

 ### Species